Topological feature selection for time series data

 Let $v^*\in \abs{\Delta^{p-1}}$ be a solution of our optimization algorithm.
 We interpret each component $v_j^*$ as a score of the contribution of the $j$th components of the time series to the coordinated dynamics as quantified by persistent homology.

 More generally, we address the problem of topological feature selection for an arbitrary finite collection of weights on a combinatorial simplex (\cref{problem:tfs-weights}), a special case of which is given by weights induced by symmetric matrices (\cref{problem:tfs-matrices}).
 We show that as these weights vary along affine paths, the associated persistence vineyards are piecewise linear (\cref{thm:PL-w-PD,thm:PL-M-PD}).
-This allows us to compute gradients of a wide class of persistence-based objective functions, e.g., total persistence, explicitly and efficiently (\Cref{sec:optimization}).
+From our analysis of persistence vineyards, we recover the $q$-Wasserstein stability of persistence diagrams (\cref{thm:stability-p}) for $1 \leq q \leq \infty$ and also prove some related results (Section \ref{sec:stability}).

+For persistence-based objective functions that are piecewise linear, e.g., total persistence, we are able to compute gradients explicitly and efficiently (Section~\ref{sec:tfs-pl}) and gradient descent provides a convergent path in the $(p-1)$-dimensional simplex.
+For a much broader class of objective functions, projected stochastic subgradient descent likewise provides such convergent piecewise linear paths (Section~\ref{sec:tfs-sgd}).
 We prove that for functionals on persistence diagrams that are Lipschitz with respect to a $q$-Wasserstein distance, evaluation of these functionals on persistence diagrams obtained from our gradient path is Lipschitz (\cref{cor:stability-FV-A,cor:stability-FV-3}).